Junior-idrice/cs50w/README.md

-this is cs50w as from lecture 6 moving uploaded learning
+-this is cs50w as from lecture 6 moving uploaded learning -introduction to YAML file
+-Testing, CI &CD